robertsehlke/fibbR/README.md

 ### Bugs and caveats

-* Sometimes generates extra parentheses at the end (RStudio auto-closing gone rogue?).
-* Works **much** better with GPT-4.
+* Cosmetic: if "Insert matching parens/quotes" is active in the RStudio code settings, auto-generated streamed text can result in trailing parentheses.
-* The package is called fibbR ("fibber") because GPT-4, while much better than 3.5, will still _make shit up_ frequently - such as trying to make this package about Fibonacci.
+* The package is called fibbR ("fibber") because LLMs will make shit up.